Lyft Sexual Assault Lawsuit: How To File & Lawsuit Updates

 • Pain and suffering and related non-economic damages.

-General Lyft Sexual Assault Lawsuit Damages
+Safety Issues Cited in Lyft Rideshare Sexual Assault Lawsuit

 Like other rideshare apps, Lyft requires drivers to undergo initial and annual criminal background checks.
 It also requires drivers to undergo continuous criminal monitoring.